 2. Use the Unit Cost Method

 There are many ways to conduct your construction estimate.
 Stick estimates list every part of the job, including materials, labor and permits.
 It’s very time-consuming.
-But there are other techniques that don’t take as much time and are just as accurate, such as the unit cost method.
+But there are other construction estimating techniques that don’t take as much time and are just as accurate, such as the unit cost method.
 That lists everything you need for the job, with a unit price for each and adds together those figures.

 3. Get Expert Advice